-“Rambo was the uber-mensch of the period, his engorged muscles and phallic weaponry making a symbolic statement about the reawakening of American military power after its period of post-Vietnam dormancy” (Prince, American Cinema of the 1980s, pg.
-12).
+In American Cinema of the 1980s, Stephen Prince describes Rambo as “the uber-mensch of the period, his engorged muscles and phallic weaponry making a symbolic statement about the reawakening of American military power after its period of post-Vietnam dormancy.”
 Americans rallied around these films that gave some hope that one day their defeat in Vietnam would be avenged.

 Before the Iraq War began, there was maybe one Superhero Film a year, two if we were really lucky.
 As soon as war was declared, however, at least three or four Superhero Films were released per year.
 As Cole Abaius put it in his article “Is the Iraq War Propelling the Superhero Film Phenomenon”, “[w]ithout stating directly that the Iraq War is the sole cause for a boon in superhero films… it seems clear that it’s a major factor in one of the largest business trends in recent Hollywood history.”

 X-Men: The Last Stand was one of the last films to show superheroes fighting against the military; less than a year later, in Fantastic 4: Rise of the Silver Surfer, the military was begging superheroes for help.
 In 2008, five years after war had been officially declared, Iron Man became the first superhero to directly take on terrorists in Afghanistan.
 And after the credits rolled, he became the first superhero officially recruited by the U.S. Military.

 So if Superhero Films can also be seen as the natural progression of Revisionist War Films, what does that make this summer’s hits X-Men: First Class and Captain America: The First Avenger?
 Both films are completely unique within the genre in that they are the first films to take place in the past and deal with actual historical events.
-While Superhero Comics have a well-known habit of creating alternate histories, First Class was the first film to do so and so was the first Revisionist Superhero Film.
+While Superhero Comics have a well-known habit of creating alternate histories, First Class was the first film to do so and so gave birth to the Revisionist Superhero Film.

 Captain America: The First Avenger went one step further and became the first film to truly blend the War and Superhero Genres.
 Here we have a superhero created for and by the American Government whose only purpose is to fight America’s enemies.
-Steve Rogers’ journey follows all the major story beats of the Superhero Film almost as closely as Hal Jordan did in Green Lantern.